 Picking the Bridesmaids

 You don’t have to pick out your bridal party right away.
 After all, you just got engaged.
 Take a few weeks or months to really think about it.
-There’s nothing worse than jumping the gun and picking out a big wedding party only to realize you can’t afford them all.
+There’s nothing worse than jumping the gun and picking out a big wedding party only to realise you can’t afford them all.

 The Wedding Gown